odtu/EE464/Project-1/README.md

 b) Plot the waveform of the input current, and also plot the input current for a similar sized buck-boost converter.
 Comment on the differences.

-C) Now assume your input voltage is not constant, but it has a 6th harmonic (300 Hz) in the form as:
+c) Now assume your input voltage is not constant, but it has a 6th harmonic (300 Hz) in the form as:

 Vin= 12 + 2.sin(2.π.300t)